-Before it will award grant funding for you to work on your project, the Board seeks assurance that the original records you plan on working with will be in your care long after your project has wrapped up.
-If you plan on using grant funding to preserve or provide access to historical records that are currently in the custody of another person or institution, please negotiate with that entity to ensure your institution has permanent custody by the time you start your work.
-This includes records that you plan on digitizing for preservation and/or access.
+The Board is seeking assurance that the original records you will be working with in the course of your project will be in your care long after the project has wrapped up.
+If you plan on using grant funding to preserve or provide access to historical records that are currently in the custody of another person or institution, please negotiate a permanent custody arrangement with that entity before you start your work.
 Negotiating custody for the duration of the project (and then returning the original records) is not sufficient.

 How are successful projects selected?

 Board members review and evaluate applications against a rubric.
 The rubric provides a framework with which the Board can analyze the information you’ve provided and determine numerical point values for each section of the application.
 After completing evaluations, Board members meet to discuss the applications and make their funding decisions.
 Projects are approved or denied by majority vote by Board members.
 The rubric is available online.
 We recommend reviewing it prior to and during the compilation of your application.
 Doing so will give you insight to what the Board is seeking in a successful project.